 We all love to try something new.
 Our bodies do too, they respond better new workouts and exercises.
 Using new muscles each day gives the body better recovery time and more time to spend burning those calories, a more varied routine offers quicker and more efficient results.

 Join a gym- Gyms have more flexible training opportunities.
 Different machines, different styles of well-formed and productive workout plans.

 Try a class- I recently tried aqua tone and I’ve done body combat before too!

 Buy some dvd’s – The shops are bursting with low impact workout dvd’s to get you started.

 Keep it short

 Why?
 Because pushing your body for prolonged periods of time mean longer recovery periods but more than that – Your body will burn the majority of your additional fat after 10 minutes.
-The caloric burn from that short blast lasts for 10-20 minutes during your additional workout time.
+The caloric burn from that short blast lasts for 10-20 minutes during your additional (and more productive workout ) time.
 So, your gym session’s that last any longer than 30?
 They’re not helping as much as you’d have liked!

 Three-minute sequence on an electronic stationary bicycle — 30 seconds of punishing, all-out pedaling followed by a brief rest, repeated five or six times — led to the same muscle-cell adaptations as 90 to 120 minutes of prolonged bike riding.